paulloz/godot-ink/README.md

 ### Loading the story

+First you should navigate to your JSON ink file and import it as a `JSON ink story` in Godot.
+To do that, select the file in Godot, go to `Import`, select `JSON ink story` under `Import As:` and click `ReImport`.

 To load your story, you can:

-* Point the `InkFilePath` exported variable to the location of your JSON Ink file and check the `AutoLoadStory` checkbox in the inspector.
+* Point the `InkFile` exported variable to your JSON ink file and check the `AutoLoadStory` checkbox in the inspector.
-* Point the `InkFilePath` exported variable to the location of your JSON Ink file (in the inspector or via a script) and call `story.LoadStory()`.
+* Point the `InkFile` exported variable to your JSON ink file (in the inspector or via a script) and call `story.LoadStory()`.
-* Call `story.LoadStory(path)` with path pointing to the location of your JSON Ink file.

 ### Running the story and making choices